 - Example Of A QR Code Resume (Or Cover Letter)

-- How To Use A QR Code On Your Resume
+- How To Use Custom QR Codes On Your Resume

-- Adding Creative QR Codes To Your Resume
+- Tips For Adding Creative QR Codes To Your Resume

-Ready to get started?… Here’s a complete list of QR code generators, to create your own creative QR codes from scratch!
+Check out this complete list of QR code generators that you can experiment with to create your own creative QR codes from scratch!

 Here’s an example of the old-fashioned way and the modern way of achieving the same goal:

 Like this post?
 Save it to read again later… or share with others on Pinterest!

 I got my first computer in 1986 and immediately started writing, saving documents, and organizing my entire life on it.
 Thus began my love affair with gadgets and all things tech.
 I built my first website in 1998 in old-school HTML code — before websites were "a thing".
 Blogs weren't invented yet.
 It was the same year that Google was born.
 My husband and I created TheFunTimesGuide.com in 2004 — before YouTube, Twitter, Reddit, and Mashable were launched.
 That was the year Facebook started and 'blog' was the Word of the Year according Merriam-Webster.
 Ever since then, anytime a new electronic gadget hits the market… I have to have it.
 (My husband's impulsive nature to try out every new tech gadget invented is even worse than mine!)
 When I'm not trying out fun new tech gadgets, you'll find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).